 by John Eldershaw (49), Convener 2008-10

 The instigator of The Mitre Club was Dr Raymond George Rokeby Robinson OBE who was a pupil at Shore from 1926 to 1935.
-It was while attending a gathering to celebrate the 70th anniversary of the Shore Prep School in 1996 that he conceived the idea of an ‘Over 70’s Club’ which was to result in the launching of the Mitre Club on 20th May 1997 at a planning lunch attended by the steering committee and a group of 52 Old Boys.
+It was while attending a gathering to celebrate the 70th anniversary of the Shore Prep School in 1996 that he conceived the idea of an ‘Over 70’s Club’.
+The Mitre Club was launched on 20th May 1997 at a planning lunch attended by the steering committee and a group of 52 Old Boys.

 Before that lunch took place, however, a great deal of preliminary work was required.
 Ray Robinson sought advice from a friend who was a member of a similar club already in existence at Knox Grammar School.
 Then, in conjunction with the Old Boys’ Union (represented by its Foundation Chairman, Tim Holden) and the Bequest Committee (represented by Roger Paton) and the Headmaster (Robert Grant), Ray Robinson gathered a group of Old Boys to form a steering committee to launch the new club.
 The founding members of the committee were Ray Robinson (Convener), Steve Mayne (1938-41), David Spring (1925-33), Alex Tonkin (1929-35), Alistair Urquhart (1935-36) and Brian Wileman (1935-39).

 The steering committee established the aims of the club which were:

 - To keep Old Boys in touch with each other and the School

 - To preserve and strengthen the ideals, traditions and history of the School